eastgenomics/eggd_generate_STAR_genome_indices/README.md

 * `--gtf_file`: (file) File providing gene transcript information.
 Currently defaults to the GENCODE gtf v41 (gencode.v41.annotation.gtf.gz)

 ## How does this app work?
 eggd_make_genome_indices takes an input .gtf file of transcript data, and a reference genome.
-It creates genome indices.
+It uses Sentieon's STAR to create genome indices for use with STAR Fusion.

 ## What does this app output?
 eggd_make_genome_indices outputs a gzipped file of genome indices.

-## Notes
-* This app is not ready for production use

 ## This app was made by East GLH